panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 Let's log a message to the console when an HTML button is clicked.

-To make it work, you need to select the button, then `addEventListener()` method to attach the click event listener:
+To make it work, you need to select the button, then use `addEventListener()` method to attach an event listener:

 ```html{5}
 <button id="buttonId">Click me</button>